pgodschalk/practicalDL/docs/NOTES.md

   units, the sum of all outputs is equal to 1
 - This allows outputs from neurons to be viewed as probabilities
 - Can be considered similar to `OneHotEncoding`

+## Understanding the Model

+- Dense layer: each neuron connected to every other neuron in the next layer